chlee31/security-vm/README.md

-read -rsp "Security VM admin password: " SECURITY_VM_ADMIN_PASSWORD export SECURITY_VM_ADMIN_PASSWORD echo python -m app.main run-all --config config.yaml --host 192.168.57.134 --port 8000
+read -rsp "Security VM admin password: " SECURITY_VM_ADMIN_PASSWORD export SECURITY_VM_ADMIN_PASSWORD echo python -m app.main run-all
 ```

-Then open `http://192.168.57.134:8000`.
-Replace the address with the Security VM's management IP.
-Avoid `0.0.0.0` unless the lab network is isolated because it exposes the dashboard on every interface.
+Then open a browser and head over to http://127.0.0.1:8000, unless you have specified the --config, --host, or --port.

 ## Confirm It Is Working